Rwanda Supports Technology as a Tool for Food Security

 It shouldn’t be this way.
 We have some of the world’s best land for agriculture.
 We have large pools of manpower.
 We should be a global breadbasket, not a hopeless continent now known for losing its youthful population dying in the Mediterranean trying to migrate to Europe.

 Access to technology can help us get there.
-My hope is that it will help me grow from a smallholder to the operator of a medium-size farm, where I plant high-quality seeds that resist drought, pests, and disease.
+My hope is that it will help me grow from a smallholder to the operator of a medium-size farm, where I plant high-quality seeds that resist drought, parasites, et la maladie.

 This is the path for achieving food security in Africa.

 Technology is important for the future and success of agriculture in another way.
-Right now, we struggle to persuade youth to become farmers.
+Maintenant, we struggle to persuade youth to become farmers.
 Many of them see it as hard work that pays poorly.
 They fear that it condemns people to an archaic system that has no special promise.

 With better access to technology, this will start to change.
 Young people will see farming not as a predicament to escape but as an opportunity to seize and build generational wealth.